jubenjum/mcr/readme.md

 ## Configuration files

-The *train* scripts require a configuration file which lists the settings for the feature extractors and the hyperparameters for the classifiers.
+The *train* and *feature extraction* scripts require a configuration file which lists the settings for the feature extractors and the hyper-parameters for the classifiers.
 This file needs to be in *toml* format.
-Examples of these files with default settings can be found in *src/segmented.cfg* and *src/transcription.cfg*.
+Examples of these files with default settings can be found in *config/segmented.cfg* and *config/transcription.cfg*.
 These example files list all the parameters to the system, so if you wish to play around with different settings, simply changing these configuration files is a good option.

+To configure the *dimension reduction* algorithms you will need also the file *mcr/algorithms.json*, in  *json* format; you can also copy that file to your working directory to keep a record of the parameters you used when running the *dimension reduction* scripts.

 ## Segmented classification